Some FAQs about my candidacy

 Why do you believe you are qualified to serve on the Board of the Hanover Consumer Cooperative Society?

-My interest in democratizing and localizing the economy has led me to immerse myself in cooperatives for the past 13 years, beginning with a decade-long stint on the Board of the Co-op from 2003 to 2013.
+My interest in democratizing and localizing the economy has led me to immerse myself in cooperatives for the past 15 years, beginning with a decade-long stint on the Board of the Co-op from 2003 to 2013.
 I’ve previously been the Board’s president, vice-president and treasurer.
-I’m one of several former Board members who have reached out to the Concerned About the Co-op (CATC) group, believing that the Co-op should welcome and encourage member activism in whatever form it takes.
-I’ve served on the board of the Cooperative Fund of New England – a key player in building the region’s cooperative movement – and I am a founding board member of a new nonprofit, We Own It, Inc., which seeks to empower and activate members of cooperatives, particularly in the electric sector.
+I’ve served on the board of the Cooperative Fund of New England – a key player in building the region’s cooperative movement – and as the result of running last year I was elected to serve a one-year term, which is nearing its end.

 I respectfully disagree with the premise of the question.
 The work of the Board is “operational” because the Board is ultimately responsible for every aspect of the Co-op.
 Board members must make wise choices about how much specific guidance to provide to the management team.
 That wisdom comes from experience, which means Board members should learn as much as they can about how the Co-op really works.
 Fortified with that knowledge, I would use my seat on the Board to give management the discretion it earns while holding management accountable for the choices it makes.